in4lio/yupp/doc/_README.md

 with Lisp-like Polish notation syntax in fully parenthesized form.
 **yupp** is intended to transform C programs before they are compiled.
-It can also be useful for more general purposes, if you would like to use the preprocessor with Python 2 just install "yupp" package.
+It can also be useful for more general purposes, if you would like to use the preprocessor with Python 2 just install [yupp package](../../../tree/master/python).

 **yupp** allows to generate a readable, well-formatted text.
 Special attention is paid to providing complete diagnostic information and